top of page

 OVERVIEW

 After three years of experimenting, I find this setup to be a great compromise between weight, convenience and comfort.
 The seat pack contains everything that I don’t need during the day (sleep system, extra clothes, toiletries etc.) while the front handlebar bag and my framebag are both mostly completely free for food.
-Water capacity is 3.5 litres on the bike (in plastic water bottles) as well as an extra 2L in a Platypus water bladder, making for 5.5L total capacity, which can be expanded when needed with extra bottles strapped to the rack or stored in the frame bag.
+Water capacity is around 5.5 litres on the bike (in plastic water bottles) as well as an extra 4L in a Platypus water bladder, and 2L in a Knoc bladder, making for 11.5L total capacity.
 With this setup I can comfortably carry food for more than a week when necessary.
-Total capacity (with the large frame bag) is almost 70 litres, which is not actually much less than a standard 4-pannier touring setup but in a much more stable, balanced and lightweight package.
+Total capacity is almost 60 litres, which is not actually much less than a standard 4-pannier touring setup but in a much more stable, balanced and lightweight package.

 bottom of page